New class of naked singularities and their observational signatures: Collapse with anisotropic pressure

 This would in general imply that

-This is a somewhat stronger condition than $R_e < b^{3/(2-\alpha)}$, that we saw earlier for the validity of the metric of Eq.~(\ref{dsfinal}).
-The validity of the dominant energy condition can be ensured by choosing the matching radius (with the external Schwarzschild metric) at a value $R_m$ less than or equal to the right hand side of the inequality in Eq.~(\ref{DEC}).
+This is a somewhat stronger condition than $R_e < b^{3/(2-\alpha)}$, that we saw earlier for the validity of the metric of \eqn{dsfinal}.
+The validity of the dominant energy condition can be ensured by choosing the matching radius (with the external Schwarzschild metric) at a value $R_m$ less than or equal to the right hand side of the inequality in \eqn{DEC}.
+Note that at the matching radius dictated by eq.(\ref{DEC}), the density and the tangential pressures are equal, as follows readily from eq.(\ref{presseq}).
+We will remember this fact which will be useful later.